Chart Color Schemes

 Thamarrurr's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Thamarrurr region with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is extremely low at approximately 46% of the total population (around 1,120 people), compared to the national average of 55.3%.
+Health outcomes data shows excellent results across Thamarrurr, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is extremely low at approximately 46% of the total population (~1,120 people), compared to the national average of 55.3%.

-The most prevalent medical conditions in the area are heart disease and asthma, affecting 4.5 and 3.4% of residents respectively.
-A significant majority, 86.9%, report being completely free of medical ailments, higher than the Rest of NT figure at 78.5%.
-The region has a lower proportion of seniors aged 65 and over, at 4.1% (around 99 people), compared to the Rest of NT's 9.4%.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+Heart disease and asthma are the most common medical conditions in the area, affecting 4.5 and 3.4% of residents respectively.
+A total of 86.9% of residents declare themselves completely clear of medical ailments, higher than the 78.5% across Rest of NT.
+The area has 4.1% of residents aged 65 and over (99 people), lower than the 9.4% in Rest of NT.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health